 You might think this was the funeral of a younger person but actually it was the funeral of a Vicar who loved his own VW campervan that he named Kermit, the soft toys always tavelled in it with him and they travelled with him on this occasion too.
 Did you know that the coffin of a Minister / priest / vicar is carried the opposite way around?
 Coffins are usually carried foot end first so when they are placed in chapel the head end is looking forward along with the congregation, a ministers coffin will face the congregation!
 Manchester

 Lornas funeral was so inspiring, this young oncology nurse sadly had cancer herself but planned her own funeral to include all mourners wearing wellies as she went to Glastonbury every year, the VW's were all part of her 'Glasto style' send off.
 Cheltenham

 As a tribute to Tim his partner put his favourite ironing board up on top to represent his liking for ironing and apparently it represented his poor ability to surf.
 His friends and family thought it was brilliant as we arrived at the crematorium in Solihull.

 Gary loved music, so to incorporate this we put a guitar on the roof, his family gave us a CD of his favourite songs and we played them via a vintage suitcase which we have fitted with a remote controlled car stereo! his music was blasting from the roof rack of the hearse all the way from his home in Fulham to the crematorium!

 Everyone stopped to see this amazing send off.

-Tim had a love of birds of prey so his final journey was following this magnificent Vulture to the chapel.
+Tim 'The bird man' had a love of birds of prey so his final journey was following this magnificent Vulture to the chapel.
 His coffin incorporated his love of birds too.
 Essex